Wicked-Shrapnel/Obsidian2web/README.md

 ---

-## NAS / Network Drive Note

-If your Obsidian vault is stored on a NAS or SMB shere, you must map it as a Windows drive letter before using this tool.
-Windows CMD does not support UNC paths (\Server\Share) and Obsidian may pass these to the script.

-Note: NAS/network drives have the exact same set up so I will be using them Interchangeably.

-**To map your Network share:**

-1. Open File Explorer -> This PC -> three dots (...) -> Map network drive
-2. Choose a drive letter (e.g. Z:)
-3. Enter your network drive path
-4. Check Reconnect at sign-in
-5. Click Finish

-Then open Obsidian and make sure your vault is opened via the mapped drive letter and not the UNC path.
-If the NAS is offline at boot, the mapping may not connect automatically and the hotkey will fail until the NAS is back online.

-==**If your vault is on your local C: drive, ignore this section entirely.**==

----

 ## Step 1 — Enable Application Passwords in WordPress

 Some hosts disable this feature by default.
 If you don't see Application Passwords in your WordPress profile, add this line to wp-config.php.
 Note there might be some slight variation between the naming of this folder based on your web host.